-Microsites are useful communications vehicles for targeting specific messages to a niche audience.
+Microsites are useful communication vehicles for targeting specific messages to a niche audience.
 We’ve created them for:

 - HR benefits portals